Ernemann Kino II

 — Ernemann Advertising

-Within five years, the Erneman line was expanded to include the Kino II an upgraded version of the original Kino and the Normal Kino Model A, a full size wood body hand cranked 35mm camera.
-In 1909 Heinrich Ernemann asked his son Alexander to return from the U.S. and join Ernemann as technical director and to eventually lead the Cinema division.
-Ernemann became one of the premiere manufactures of cinema cameras during this period, producing multiple camera and projector models in both 17.5mm and 35mm formats.
+Within five years, the Erneman line grew to include the Kino II, an improved version of the original Kino I and the 35mm Normal Kino Model A, a full size wood body hand cranked camera.
+In 1909 Heinrich Ernemann called his son Alexander back from the U.S. to become technical director and lead the Cinema division.
+Under Alexander’s leadership, Ernemann became a top maker of cinema cameras, producing many camera and projector models in 17.5mm and 35mm.

 Ernemann Cinema is the most perfect in terms of its performance and the simplest cinematographic apparatus in existence in terms of handling.